How does Ibogaine work?

 While the patient is undergoing the psychedelic portion of the treatment, the root bark of a little shrub from Africa — the iboga tree — is essentially doing surgery on their brain by resetting the neurons back to baseline; essentially where the brain was before the patient began using drugs and depending on substance abuse to function.
 When they finish the treatment, they are no longer addicted to heroin.
 But in addition to that, the old neural pathways are temporarily taken offline, giving the patient a break from their old habits — enough time, hopefully, to allow them to form new, healthier habits.

-In addition, says Carerra, ibogaine affects the patient’s “hardware” – “receptors in the brain and in the neurotransmitter systems,” he writes.
+In addition, how does ibogaine work, says Carerra, ibogaine affects the patient’s “hardware” – “receptors in the brain and in the neurotransmitter systems,” he writes.
 “Ibogaine can promote the release of small proteins called “neurotrophic factors” in some parts of the brain.”
-Neurotrophic factors, explains Carrera, are substances that promote “survival, repair, and protection processes in the brain tissue” that can combat ongoing dependence on drugs or helps you get out of severe depression.
+Neurotrophic factors explain Carrera, are substances that promote “survival, repair, and protection processes in the brain tissue” that can combat ongoing dependence on drugs or helps you get out of severe depression.

 Neurotrophic factors can also promote “neurogenesis (the generation of new neurons from progenitor cells) in the developing nervous system and in some areas of the mature human brain,” he writes.
 “These substances are of vital importance for the development and function of the nervous system…since ibogaine can promote the release of these neurotrophic factors in some regions of the brain, it is proposed it could repair and protect the damaged neural circuits involved in drug addiction.”